wp-plugins/gtranslate/readme.txt

 == Frequently Asked Questions ==

+= Where I can see analytics data? =
+You need to login to your Google Analytics account -> Content -> Event Tracking.
+The event name will be GTranslate and you will see event categories for each language code.
+If you want to see French language usage you can click on fr and you will see which pages are translated to French by your visitors.

 = What is the quality of translation? =
 It's a Google translation, hence Google quality.